-New London's Shaw family made a vast fortune in shipping during the colonial times leading to the American Revolution.
+The ‘new’ lighthouse helped to guide American privateers to New London.
+The City's Shaw family made a fortune in shipping during the colonial years leading to the American Revolution.
 At the start of hostilities in 1775 and under the permission of the Governor of Connecticut Johnathan Trumbull, Shaw began to outfit ships of line to wreak havoc on British supply ships.
-This type of legal piracy, also known as privateering, was an extremely effective tool for the colonies, as there was not any serious American navy at this point.
-The ship owner and his investors would share in the profis of the goods that were taken and resold usually at the docks at escalated prices.
-A share would then go to the coffers of the state and everyone was happy.
+This type of legal piracy, known as privateering, was an extremely effective tool for the colonies, as there was a real American navy at this point.
+The ship owner and his investors shared in the profits of the goods that were taken and resold at the docks, at escalated prices.
+A share would then go to the coffers of the state.

-New London Harbor Light was extinguished during the War of 1812 at the request of Commodore Decatur.
-With the militia nearby the British decided not to raid the lighthouse, but they did raid Little Gull Island Light farther out in Fishers Island Sound.
+New London’s lighthouse was close to the action during the War of 1812.
+In fact, at the request of Commodore Decatur, the Americans put out the light so that British ships could not use it to navigate the harbor.
+With the militia nearby the British decided not to raid New London's harbor lighthouse, but they did raid Little Gull Island Light farther out at the Race.

 25 August, 2010 Dear NLMS, I am enclosing two pictures (see images above left) of my grandfather, Antonio Dimaggio and his brother(half-brother?
 Francesco) in front of the keeper's house.
 He was keeper from 1916-1918.